CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-3.md

    cd sbin\start-yarn.cmd
    ``````
-In this lab you have learnt how to start the daemons that are required for accessing Hadoop
+In this lab you have learnt how to start the daemons that are required for accessing Hadoop.